jrodal98/website/content/posts/deploy-hugo-site-with-github-actions.md

 {{< toc >}}

-## Step 0: Follow Hugo quickstart
+## Step 0: Follow Hugo Quick Start

-This guide assumes you already followed the Hugo quickstart guide, which you can find [here](https://gohugo.io/getting-started/quick-start/).
+This post assumes you already followed the Hugo quick start guide, which you can find [here](https://gohugo.io/getting-started/quick-start/).

 ## Step 1: Commit Blog Source to Github

-1) If you haven't already, create a new repository on Github [here](https://github.com/new).
+1) Create a new repository on Github [here](https://github.com/new).

-2) Push your repository to github
+2) Push your local repository to Github
 ```bash
 git remote add origin URL_OF_YOUR_GITHUB_REPO
 git push -u origin master